dherik/dherik.github.io/_pages/about.md

 title: "About"
 ---

 My name is Dherik Barison.
-A Developer with 10+ years experience that already works as Tech Lead and Engineering Manager, and now willing to share some of my knowledge to the world :).
+I'm a developer with over 10 years of experience, having worked as a Tech Lead and Engineering Manager.
+Now, I'm eager to share some of my knowledge with the world :).

 # History

 I grew up in Cambé, Brazil.
-I went to State University of Londrina (UEL) from 2006-2010 where I got a BS in Computer Science.
-After graduating I moved to Campinas and got a master graduation on State University of Campinas (Unicamp).
-After that I left my academic career and worked on different companies: Dextra (4 years), MATERA Systems (1 year), Confidence Exchange (2 years), CWI Software (2 years), Axur (2 years).
-Now I'm working on SAP.
+I attended the State University of Londrina (UEL) from 2006 to 2010, where I earned a BS in Computer Science.
+After graduating, I moved to Campinas and completed a master's degree at the State University of Campinas (Unicamp).
+Following my academic journey, I worked at various companies, including Dextra (4 years), MATERA Systems (1 year), Confidence Exchange (2 years), CWI Software (2 years), and Axur (2 years).
+Currently, I am employed at SAP.